Free-to-air: Portugal

+Spain

+In Spain, there are around 25 national and 40 regional channels, as well as many local channels and radio stations.
+All television channels are in HD, with at least one UHD channel (La 1).
+The state broadcaster, Televisión Española, is publicly funded and does not show commercials.
+The two major competing networks, Atresmedia and Mediaset, are privately owned and show commercials.
+All broadcasts are free-to-air, and there is no concept of paying for a TV license.
+The acronym used for DVB-T in Spain is TDT (Digital terrestrial television in Spain).

 United Kingdom

 In the UK, the five main free-to-air television networks are BBC One, BBC Two, ITV, Channel 4 and Channel 5.
 Around 108 free-to-air television channels and 30 free-to-air radio channels are available terrestrially via the Freeview DVB-T service.
 Seven HD channels are also broadcast via a public service broadcast multiplex and a commercial multiplex, both DVB-T2.

 The informal term "council telly" is sometimes used for free-to-air television in the UK, evoking a basic service accessible to all.